Some courses displayed may not be offered every year.

 Honors component of EEMB 102.
 An in depth study of Macroevolution.

+EEMB 103A.
 Flora and Vegetation of California

-(4)
+(4) STAFF

 An introduction to plant families, species, and communities in California by means of laboratory work and field observations, and including techniques of plant collection and identification.
-One three-day field tripis required in addition to the regularly scheduled laboratories.
+One three-day field trip is required in addition to the regularly scheduled laboratories.

+EEMB 103B.
 Vegetation and Flora of California

-(4)
+(4) STAFF

 Prerequisite: EEMB 103A; Completion of all listed prerequisites with a grade of C- or better.